Supporting local foodbank services

 WILLESDEN MUTUAL AID FOODBANK

-Local mutual aid groups have teamed with Cllr Tariq Ali and the Pakistan Cultural Centre to create the Willesden Mutual Aid Foodbank (see pics below).
+Local mutual aid groups teamed up during lockdown with Cllr Tariq Ali and the Pakistan Cultural Centre to create the Willesden Mutual Aid Foodbank, distributing around 9,000 meals.
+However, the foodbank has now closed to become a distribution hub for Sufra NW.

 'GIFT YOUR NEIGHBOUR' - FOOD INITIATIVE IN QUEENS PARK AREA

-Meanwhile, the absolutely incredible Daksha and her husband of the Community Response Kitchen have been making over 90,000 meals in six weeks for NHS key workers and vulnerable people across Brent, including Kensal Green, Dudden Hill, Queens Park, Brondesbury, Willesden Green and Harlesden using her volunteer drivers and the mutual aid network.
+Meanwhile, the absolutely incredible Daksha and her husband of the Community Response Kitchen have been making over 209,000 meals in the past five months, initially for NHS key workers and more recently exclusively for vulnerable people across Brent, including Kensal Green, Dudden Hill, Queens Park, Brondesbury, Willesden Green and Harlesden using her volunteer drivers and the mutual aid network.

 THE AVENUES YOUTH PROJECT - FOOD KITCHEN

-The brilliant Avenues Youth Project has turned into a food production facility for 200 of the hardest hit on Queen’s Park Estate.
+The brilliant Avenues Youth Project turned into a food production facility for 200 of the hardest hit on Queen’s Park Estate during lockdown working with North Paddington Foodbank, Westminster Council, Queens Park Community Council, Schools, Queens Park Family Hub to identify need.

-The QPG has teamed up with Ida Restaurant, Sea Shells Fish & Chips Restaurant, Community Response Kitchen and the Felix Project to offer meals to the 'shielded' and elderly around the Kilburn Lane and Avenues area.
+The QPG teamed up during lockdown with Ida Restaurant, Sea Shells Fish & Chips Restaurant, Community Response Kitchen and the Felix Project to offer meals to the 'shielded' and elderly around the Kilburn Lane and Avenues area.

 HELPING US LOCALLY - AND ACROSS LONDON